tarantool/cartridge/rst/topics/failover.rst

 - ``mutation {cluster{failover_params(){}}}``,
 - ``mutation {cluster{failover_promote()}}``.

-E.g. how to setup stateful failover:
+Here is an example of how to setup stateful failover:

 .. code-block:: graphql
     mutation {